intermine/im-docs/docs/get-started/tutorial/index.rst

 ``webapp``
   basic configuration and commands for building and deploying the web application

-In addition there are two gradle files, used By the InterMine build system, which we won't need to edit and a `project.xml` file.
+In addition there are two gradle files, used by the InterMine build system, which we won't need to edit (`build.gradle` and `settings.gradle`) and a `project.xml` file.

 Project.xml
 ~~~~~~~~~~~~~~~~~~